dotnet/runtime/.github/ISSUE_TEMPLATE/api-proposal.md

 # Background and Motivation

-Please provide a thorough explanation of what might necessitate a change to the current APIs.
+Please provide a thorough explanation of what necessitates the additional API.

 # Proposed API